 Treatment may include:

-• Diabetes medication.
-You may need medication or insulin therapy to help you manage high blood sugar.
+- Diabetes medication: You may need oral medication or insulin therapy to help you manage high blood sugar.

-• Dialysis.
-In glomerulonephritis and kidney failure, dialysis is used to help manage high blood pressure and fluid imbalances.
+- Dialysis: In glomerulonephritis and kidney failure, dialysis helps manage high blood pressure and fluid imbalances.

 The only way to diagnose proteinuria is through a urine test, which measures the amount of protein in your urine.

-The test takes place in a doctor’s office.
+You will have the test in a doctor’s office.
 During the procedure, you urinate into a specimen cup.
 The doctor places a dipstick, or a small plastic stick coated with chemicals, into the urine sample.
 If it has too much protein, the stick will change color.

-The rest of the urine will be sent to a lab, where it will be examined under a microscope.
+They will send the rest of the urine to a lab for examination under a microscope.

 If the doctor thinks you have kidney concerns, they’ll repeat the urine test three times in 3 months.
 This helps them rule out temporary causes of proteinuria.